 - Double clicking on calendar creates 1 unit appointment: Select if the intervals on the calendar equal the time of a standard appointment; you can double-click on the schedule to create the appointment, rather than clicking and dragging.

-- Bring up 'Appointment Detail' window after creating appointment: When enabled, a drop down window will appear allowing you to enter patient information.
-(This Preference is only available in 7.3 and earlier)
+- Bring up 'Appointment Detail' window after creating appointment (7.3 and earlier): When enabled, a drop down window will appear allowing you to enter patient information.

 - Set 'Patient' as the default tab for 'Appointment Detail' window: When enabled, the Appointment Detail window will open up to the Patient tab.